mozilla/elasticutils/docs/queries.rst

 S can be sliced
 ---------------

+By default ElasticSearch gives you the first 10 results.

-:py:class:`elasticutils.S` supports slicing allowing you to get back only the results you're looking for.
+If you want something different than that, :py:class:`elasticutils.S` supports slicing allowing you to get back the specific results you're looking for.

 For example::